Smoothed functional-based gradient algorithms for off-policy reinforcement learning: A non-asymptotic viewpoint: Off-policy gradient algorithms

-Algorithm \ref{alg:tab} presents the pseudocode of OffP-SF algorithm, with the following ingredients: (i) a gradient ascent update according to \eqref{eq:theta_update_1}; (ii) a smoothed functional-based gradient estimation scheme; and (iii) an importance sampling-based policy evaluation scheme.
+Algorithm \ref{alg:tab} presents the pseudocode of OffP-SF algorithm, with the following ingredients: (i) a gradient ascent update according to \eqref{eq:approx_theta_update}; (ii) a SF-based gradient estimation scheme; and (iii) an importance sampling-based policy evaluation scheme.